idleberg/php-vite-manifest/README.md

 Usage: `getStyles(string $entrypoint, bool $hash = true)`

-Returns stylesheets for a file listed in the manifest
+Returns stylesheets for a file listed in the manifest.

 **Example**